UK-Export-Finance/tfs-api/README.md

 npm install
 ```

-## Environment Variables
+## Environment Variables 👨🏼‍💻

+On first setup you will need to create a `.env ` file in the route of the project, refer to `env.sample` for the required variables.
 A member of the team should send an encrypted copy of the `.env` file.
-Decrypt the file and save in the root of the project.

 ## Run 💡